omahs/golem-docs/docs/Ncreators/javascript/examples/tools/publishing.md

 ---
-title: Publishing an image
+Title: Publishing an image
-description: Guide on how to publish a Golem image to the registry using gvmkit-build
+Description: Guide on how to publish a Golem image to the registry using gvmkit-build
 ---

 # Publishing an image in the registry (identified by tag)